-Jussi Parikka is media theorist, writer and Reader in Media & Design at Winchester School of Art (University of Southampton).
-Parikka has a PhD in Cultural History from the University of Turku, Finland and in addition, he is Adjunct Professor (“docent”) of Digital Culture Theory at the University of Turku, Finland.
-In addition, he is a Senior Fellow at the Winchester Centre for Global Futures in Art Design & Media.
+Jussi Parikka is a media theorist, writer and Professor in Technological Culture & Aesthetics at Winchester School of Art (University of Southampton).
+Parikka has a PhD in Cultural History from the University of Turku, Finland and in addition, he is Docent of Digital Culture Theory at the University of Turku, Finland.

-His articles have been published e.g. in Theory, Culture & Society, CTheory, Leonardo, Media History, Parallax, Postmodern Culture, Game Studies and Fibreculture, as well as in several Finnish journals and books.
-In addition to English and Finnish, his texts have been published in Portuguese, Polish, and Indonesian.
-Currently Parikka is working on topics relating to German media theory, (non)-cognitive capitalism and electronic waste/ecology.
+Parikka’s articles have been published in a range of leading journals including Theory, Culture & Society, Angelaki, CTheory, Leonardo, Parallax, Postmodern Culture, Media History, Game Studies and Fibreculture, as well as in several Finnish journals and books.
+In addition to English and Finnish, his texts have been published in Portuguese, Spanish, French, Polish, traditional Chinese, Catalan, German, Greek and Indonesian.

 Parikka is a frequent speaker at international universities as well as media, arts and critical theory festivals, and he has delivered invited talks at various universities including in Berlin, Melbourne, Toronto, California, Istanbul, Barcelona, London, Oslo, Amsterdam and Helsinki.
 Parikka has delivered keynotes at several events including Canadian Communication Association Annual Conference (2012)

 He is currently working on several projects, including on humanities labs with Lori Emerson (Boulder, Colorado) and Darren Wershler (Concordia) and editing the 2nd, revised edition of Digital Contagions for publication in 2016.